AiShibo/ptr_checker/MSG_GENERATOR_GUIDE.md

 - `MSG_GEN_ERROR` - Error occurred

 **What it does**:
-1. Reads 9 bytes of metadata from fuzzer input
+1. Reads 9 bytes of basic metadata from fuzzer input
+2. Reads 64 bytes of auxiliary data (fails if incomplete)
-2. Normalizes values using modulo
+3. Normalizes values using modulo
-3. Applies message type mapping
+4. Applies message type mapping
-4. Reads message payload
+5. Reads message payload
-5. If `has_fd=1`, reads FD data and creates a UNIX socketpair with proper permissions
+6. If `has_fd=1`, reads FD data and creates a UNIX socketpair with proper permissions
-6. Populates `msg->endpoint` for the target compartment
+7. Populates `msg->endpoint` for the target compartment

 #### Generate EOM Message